Defining Concept Maps

 Concept maps are visual representations of what we know about a topic and consist of nodes and labeled links.
 Concepts are sets of specific objects, symbols, or events that share common characteristics.
 The meaning of a concept is determined by a list of its properties, which are, in turn, other concepts.
 Most concepts do not exist in isolation, but rather as part of a set of related concepts.

 Nodes correspond to the concepts or important terms related to your studies of a topic.
 For example, the concept "water" can be defined by other concepts, such as liquid, solid, and gas.
 The relationship of each concept to other concepts determines its meaning.
-As you can see, a concept map is a set of relationships among other concepts.
+Thus, a concept map is a set of relationships among other concepts.

 Labeled links identify the type of relationship.
 Therefore, the line between a pair of concepts denotes a relationship, and the label on the line tells how the two concepts are related.
 For example, in a concept map of seasons, the relationship between the amount of sunlight and temperature variations is labeled as "cause" – in other words it is an action relationship between antecedent and consequent.
 In a concept map of dairy policies, the relationship between "dairy policy" and "federal milk marketing order" is labeled as "includes" because it represents an inclusion relationship between superset and subset.